top of page

 White paper: Measuring Impact: How do we know we are creating responsible leaders?

-Global Voice Magazine
+Global Voice Magazine and special issue magazines

 The Council on Business & Society's quarterly and special issue magazine.
 The publication features research-based and opinion-piece articles made readable for the student, practitioner and instructor on business and society, management and leadership, sustainability, entrepreneurship and social entrepreneurship, CSR, green finance and social and environmental reporting.